 Well, I was sure that the United Airlines representative did not handle this refund request properly.
 It was time to reach out to our executive contact at United Airlines and find what went wrong.

-Where is this passenger’s refund for his canceled flight?
+Where is this passenger’s refund for the flight United Airlines canceled?

 Our executive contact at United Airlines has been very helpful for the consumers who have contacted the Elliott Advocacy team during the pandemic.
 And together, we’ve resolved many cases that have been improperly handled at a lower customer service level.